 Our bold vision – to provide an outstanding education that empowers women to change the world – underpins everything we do.
 We are ambitious for our students and for our school.

-Woldingham is a happy and successful school where we develop confident, compassionate and courageous young women.
+Woldingham is a happy and successful school where students become confident, compassionate and courageous young women.

 Students are encouraged to nurture respect for self, each other and for the environment.
 The Woldingham community is strong, forward-thinking and kind.
 Students leave Woldingham with academic results that open doors, values to navigate careers and family life ahead, and friendships that last a lifetime.